 The student may then be invited for an ‘Assessment Day.’
 The student will be invited to join an age appropriate teaching group and participate in a school day.
 The subject teachers set a number of tasks to establish the student’s current level of functioning in a variety of subjects.
 The aim of the day is to establish a greater understanding of student’s skills and the potential they have to progress at Canbury School.
 All staff who have contact with the prospective student during the day then feedback to the Head about the child’s performance throughout the day, including behaviour and interaction with other students.
 The Head may request that the child spends another day or two in school if necessary to ensure that the correct decision can be made on whether Canbury School is suitable and can meet the child’s educational needs.

 A letter confirming acceptance or expressing inability to provide a suitable educational setting is written by the Head and sent to the student’s representative(s).
 For new Year 7 students, an induction morning is held towards the end of the Summer Term each year.
 Following assessment days, the offer of a place is made within a week.
-If the parents wish to take up the offer they must return a completed Acceptance Form and deposit by March 1st of the year of entry to secure the place.
+If the parents wish to take up the offer they must return a completed Acceptance Form and deposit to secure the place.
 Applications made later in the year should respond to an offer letter within two weeks.